themattmayfield/Docs/README.md

   Hey, I'm Matt Mayfield
 </h1>

-Hi, my name is Matt Mayfield.
-I am a software developer and a minimalist by choice.
+I am a software developer creating open source projects and writing about modern JavaScript, Node.js, and development.

-I design software that solves problems that the company I work for didn't know they had.
+I design software that solves problems that the company I work for didn't know they had, and writing documentation on it all.

 If you enjoy my content, support me buy fueling my coffee addiction!